mo-gregmunday/climate-data-challenge-22/README.md

 ## 3. Investigation Proposal
 Question 1 (see above) could be answered by following the methods of [5-7], focusing on Crown Court cases that are heard by a jury, in order to contribute towards question 4 as well.
 However, the data required to apply these methods to a UK context are not readily available in an easily analysable format.
 Section 3.1 discusses issues with these data and requirements to make the data usable.
-Section 3.2 presents one aspect of data that are already available and usable.
-Section 3.3 brings them together in a suggested method to follow, contingent on all the required data being available.
+Section 3.2 describes an analysis that could be performed on such data if it can be collected.
+Section 3.3 presents one aspect of data that are already available and usable, namely future climate projections.
+Section 3.4 discusses possible implications of findings from the investigation proposed here.

 ### 3.1 Issues with available data
 UK court statistics are reported quarterly [8-9] - e.g. percentage of guilty verdicts, effective vs. cracked vs. ineffective cases, time between arrival to completion of cases in a Crown Court.
 These are aggregated rather than individual cases.